ysdexlic/dot/README.md

 - [x] Add regex file exclusions

+- [ ] Add init command to create a new dotfile repo
+- [ ] Add clone command to wrap git, pull and bootstrap?
 - [x] Add down command to remove symlinks created by dot
   - [x] Down command should remove empty folders created by dot
 - [x] Add list command to list symlinks created by dot